The Strongest Sage with the Weakest Crest: Manga

-A manga adaptation of the light novel series by LIVER JAM&POPO began serialization in Square Enix's Manga UP! magazine on July 20, 2017.
+A manga adaptation of the light novel series by LIVER JAM&POPO began serialization in Square Enix's Manga Up! magazine on June 27, 2017.
 Square Enix Manga & Books licensed the manga for a North American release.

 Anime

-At the "GA Fes 2021" event livestream, it was announced that the series will be receiving an anime television series adaptation produced by NBCUniversal Entertainment Japan and animated by J.C.Staff.
+At the "GA Fes 2021" event livestream, it was announced that the series would be receiving an anime television series adaptation produced by NBCUniversal Entertainment Japan and animated by J.C.Staff.
 The series is directed by Noriaki Akitaya, with Hiroki Uchida overseeing the series' scripts.
 It aired from January 8 to March 26, 2022 on Tokyo MX, BS11, SUN, and AT-X. The opening theme is "Leap of faith" by fripSide, while the ending theme is "Day of Bright Sunshine" by Yuki Nakashima.
-Crunchyroll has licensed the series in select territories.
+Crunchyroll streamed the series in select territories.
 Medialink licensed the series in South Asia, Southeast Asia, Oceania minus Australia and New Zealand.

 On January 13, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on February 19.